mkschuster/bsfpython/doc/analysis_rnaseq_deseq.md

 ## Sample Annotation Sheet

 A __sample annotation sheet__ in comma-separated value (CSV) format provides sample names, NGS files and meta data annotation that is important for the differential expression modelling.
 The table requires some fixed variables and permits some additional project-specific ones.
-The file format is similar to the sample annotation sheet written by the `bsf.analyes.picard.IlluminaDemultiplexSam` analysis into the sample archive folder after demultiplexing.
+The file format is similar to the sample annotation sheet written by the `bsf.analyses.picard.IlluminaDemultiplexSam` analysis into the sample archive folder after demultiplexing.
 Therefore, most of the information can be copied from one or more sample annotation sheets from the demultiplexing stage.

-The sample annotation sheet file name should obey the schema `<project identifier>_<genome assembly>_rnaseq_samples.csv` to allow for automatic configuration file discovery.
+The sample annotation sheet file name should obey the schema `<project_name>_<genome_version>_rnaseq_samples.csv` to allow for automatic configuration file discovery.

 ### Variables

 - `ProcessedRunFolder Name`
 - `Project Name` The library name this sample was a part of.
 - `Project Size` The library mean fragment size determined by (automated) gel electrophoresis.
 - `Sample Group` A sample group this sample should be part of.
-Please note that this variable is used by the `bsf.analylses.rnaseq.Tuxedo`, but not the `bsf.analyses.rnaseq.DESeq` analysis.
+Please note that this variable is used by the `bsf.analyses.rnaseq.Tuxedo`, but not the `bsf.analyses.rnaseq.DESeq` analysis.
 - `Sample Name` A (meaningful) sample name.
 - `PairedReads Exclude` for excluding particular `PairedReads` objects, equivalent to read groups in BAM files from a high-level analysis.
   - `FALSE`to include a particular PairedReads object